Agave applanata K.Koch

 Agave applanata var. spectabilis, Agave cinerascens, Agave spectabilis

-This species is native to the middle elevations of the mountains in Central Mexico (mostly found in Veracruz and Puebla, but also in Chihuahua, Durango, Queretaro, and Oaxaca).
+This species is native to the middle elevations of the mountains in Central Mexico.
+It is mostly found in Veracruz and Puebla, but also in Chihuahua, Durango, Queretaro, and Oaxaca.

-Agave applanata is a succulent that usually forms solitary rosettes of silvery-blue to gray-green leaves with sharp dark brown to black marginal teeth and long dark reddish-brown terminal spine that become greyish with age.
-The rosettes grow up to 6.6 feet (2 m) in diameter, occasionally producing few offsets.
+Agave applanata is a succulent plant that forms a usually solitary rosette of silvery-blue to gray-green leaves with sharp dark brown to black marginal teeth and long dark reddish-brown terminal spine that become greyish with age.
+The rosette grows up to 6.6 feet (2 m) in diameter and occasionally produces a few offsets.
 Leaves are marked with bud imprints.
-They are up to 3.3 feet (8 m) long and up to 7 inches (18 cm) wide.
-Flowers are bright yellow, shortly tubular, and appear in clusters on up to 26.2 feet (8 m) tall spike in spring, usually after 15 to 25 years.
+They are up to 3.3 feet (8 m) long and 7 inches (18 cm) wide.
+Flowers are bright yellow, shortly tubular, and appear in clusters on an up to 26.2 feet (8 m) tall spike in spring, usually after 15 to 25 years.

 How to Grow and Care for Agave applanata

 Light: These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.

 Soil: Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.

 Hardiness: Agave applanata can withstand temperatures as low as 10 to 40 °F (-12.2 to 4.4 °C), USDA hardiness zones 8a to 10b.